timsliu/platypus/README.md

 Output directory for binaries and object files.

 ### py-platypus
-Py-platypus is a Python based collection of PIC simulators.
+PyPlatypus is a Python based collection of PIC simulators.
 They are a more lightweight, low performance version of the Platypus PIC simulators.
-Py-platypus is primarily meant for developing and testing the algorithms used in the PIC simulators, and are also meant to be easier to understand than the optimized Platypus simulators.
+PyPlatypus is primarily meant for developing and testing the algorithms used in the PIC simulators, and are also meant to be easier to understand than the optimized Platypus simulators.
 PyPlatypus has the following organization:

 ```
-PyPlatypus
+py_platypus
 |- out: outputs from running simulations
 |- simulations: example simulations using PyPlatypus
 |- src: actual PyPlatypus Python library and Python egg
-  |- PyPlatypus:
+  |- py_platypus:
     |- models: PIC simulators
     |- utils: various utility functions used by the simulators
     |- vis: visualization tools